yoojpooj/portfolio/readme.md

-This is my design portfolio, deployed on vercel
+This is my design portfolio, deployed on vercel, built on nextjs 14.01